dmxcody/212-spring-2019/lab-07/readme.md

 By now you should be well aware of the existence of classes (you've probably even used them before), but you may not be completely comfortable with them.
 In this section we hope to bridge that gap, making you more comfortable both with using classes and writing them yourself.
-We will also review dynamic memory allocation and usage, as it's one of the most important C++ concepts to be familiar with.
+We will also review dynamic memory allocation, as it's an important C++ concept to be familiar with.

 ### 2.1 Classes